 Summer is officially over, and fall is here to stay.
-As the weather starts to turn cold, there are still plenty of red hot deals you can capitalize on this month.
-Here are the best things to buy in October if you’re looking to save some money.
+As the weather starts to turn cold, there are still plenty of red-hot deals you can capitalize on this month.
+Here are the best things to buy in October if you want to save money.

 1. Halloween Stuff

 Technically, November is the best time to buy Halloween costumes and supplies since prices will be at their lowest right after the holiday.
 Fake cobwebs, spiders, skeletons, and tombstones can all make a great haunted house for the month of October right at home!
 Plus, the deals leading up to Halloween are usually good enough that you can buy before the 31st with no remorse.